TrueBlocks/trueblocks-core/src/other/migrations/README-v2.0.0.md

 ## Migrating the Unchained Index Manually

-If you've scraped your own chain, the easiest thing to do is remove the existing index and start over with `chifra scrape`.
+If you're working with a different chain or you've scraped the chain's index yourself, the easiest way to upgrade is to remove your existing index and rerun `chifra scrape`.

-However, if you wish not to do that, you may `--tag` your existing index with the correct version.
-If `withdrawals` are available for your chain, and you know the block at which `withdrawals` were enabled, you may run the following command to truncate your existing index before proceeding.
-If your chain does not have `withdrawals`, you may skip to the next command.
+An alternative is `--tag` your existing index with the correct version (although this is not recommended).

+If `withdrawals` are available for your chain, and you know which block `withdrawals` were enabled, you may run the following commands to first truncate your existing index and then re-scraping.
+If your chain does not have `withdrawals`, you may skip this step.

 ```[bash]
 chifra chunks index --truncate <bn> --chain <chain>
 ```

-The above will remove all blocks prior to `bn` from your index.
+The above will remove all blocks prior to and including the chunk containing `bn` from your index.
+You may then re-run `chifar scrape` to catch back up to the head.

 ### Tagging an existing index

-After doing this, run this command to `--tag` your index (and remove the above warning messages).
+After truncating, please run this command to `--tag` your index (and remove the above warning messages).

 ```[bash]
 chifra chunks index --tag trueblocks-core@v2.0.0-release --chain <chain>
 ```

-You may then run the `--check` command to verify that the migration was successful.
+You may then re-run `chifra scrape` (interspersed with `chifra chunks index --check`) to rebuild your index.
 If you have trouble, please DM us in Discord.

 ## Previous Migration